-Raspberry Pis are currently in short supply, but you can still purchase a Raspberry Pi for as little as $5 (for the Raspberry Pi Zero) or more likely from $35 (for the Raspberry Pi 4 1GB), but you'll need a few extra products to make it run.
+Raspberry Pis are still in short supply, if you are lucky enough to grab a Raspberry Pi for as little as $5 (for the Raspberry Pi Zero) or more likely from $35 (for the Raspberry Pi 4 1GB), you'll need a few extra products to make it run.
 There's a whole world of accessories that help you make the most of the Raspberry Pi's GPIO.
 These accessories have been around since the Raspberry Pi was released, when it had just 26 GPIO pins.
-Using special addon boards we can take advantage of the more modern Raspberry Pi's 40 pin GPIO to control and interact with electronic components and create diverse projects such as robotics, machine learning and IoT.
+Using special addon boards we can take advantage of the more modern Raspberry Pi's 40 pin GPIO to control and interact with electronic components and create diverse projects such as robotics, machine learning and IoT and even our own home server.

 As with any computer, on the Raspberry Pi, you’ll need a way to enter data and a way to see the interface, which usually means getting a keyboard, a mouse and a monitor.
 However, you can opt for a headless Raspberry Pi install, which allows you to remote control the Pi from your PC.
 In that case, the minimum requirements are: